naku0/haskell-tg-bot/README.md

 # tg-project

-this project is usin telegram-bot-simple and telegram-api
+this bot is using [telegram-bot-simple](https://hackage.haskell.org/package/telegram-bot-simple) and [telegram-api](https://hackage.haskell.org/package/telegram-api)

+written for fun, there is nothing serious!!!